Olive and Walnut Sourdough Bread

 - 8 PM: Feed sourdough starter.

 - 8 AM: Mix flour, water and starter.
-Cover and let rest 1 hour.
+Cover and let rest for 1 hour.
 Roast garlic and set aside for later.

 - 4 PM: Preheat oven, score and bake.